CAMAL

 Its enduring mission: to explore all world breweries; to seek out real foreign beers and good continental bars; to broadley go where no beer hunter has been before.

 Invariably, CAMAL has organised annual visits to the Continent and around the world in order to sample local beer styles and investigate the beer scene there.
 Over the years, members have built up a considerable knowledge of the great brewing regions of Europe and beyond.
 At the same time, CAMAL’s aim is to forge links with local organisations and lend support to maintenance of the indigenous brewing heritage.
 The resurgence of bières artisanal, commonly (and wrongly) referred to as ‘craft’ ales in the English-speaking world, has accompanied CAMAL’s interest in making direct approaches to brewers and UK importers of lager and other locale beer styles.
 Members have made the Campaign’s views known by visiting breweries and have attended trade fairs in the capacity of representatives of a consumer organisation.
-The launch of new authentic lagers and other artisanal beers in the UK has been monitored with interest by members and our Chairman - a former commercial brewer himself - has made it a personal mission to visit every new artisanale London brewery and identify those fulfilling CAMAL's criteria.
+The launch of new authentic lagers and other artisanal beers in the UK has been monitored with interest by members and Simon Hosking, our third Chairman, from 2009 to 2023 - a former commercial brewer himself - had made it a personal mission to visit every new artisanale London brewery and identify those fulfilling CAMAL's criteria.

 CAMAL’s view regarding the ongoing debate regarding so-called 'craft' beers is that all brewing is essentially 'craft'; there can be both good and bad real ales as well as good and bad keg products.
 In other words, the production of all beer, excluding mass-produced keg products but including real ale and bières artisanal (wherever brewed in the world), is ‘craft’ ale and that the use of terms (such as ‘craft’) solely to describe the new breed of lager and other styles increasingly available in the UK (particularly by proponents of tasty, albeit keg, beers such as those by Bohem, Braybrooke, Calvor's (now owned by Lacon's), Cotswold, Signal, Six O'Clock, Steel City and Utopian) is potentially misleading – in seeking to avoid usage of such terminology, CAMAL seeks to differentiate between these products and 'real' ales by referring to 'craft draught' beer (even 'craught'(!) where a secondary fermentation occurs in the cask or the bottle) and 'craft tap' beers (where pasteurisation in the keg or bottle has occurred).
 The Campaign therefore aims to support greater appreciation of foreign beer styles where these can be enjoyed alongside, but not to the detriment or diminished availability of, the indigenous beer of the UK, that is, real ale.